adambor/SolLightning-Intermediary-TS/README.md

 **NOTE: This implementation is hardcoded to use bitcoin testnet3 and solana devnet, as it is still in alpha stage and is not safe to use for live systems.
 MAY contain bugs and uncovered edge-cases**

 ## REST API
-This app starts an http rest api server on several separate ports:
+This app starts an http rest api server on port 4000.
-* 4000: For BTCLN -> Solana swap handling
-* 4001: For Solana -> BTCLN swap handling
-* 4002: For BTC -> Solana swap handling
-* 4003: For Solana -> BTC swap handling

-Be sure to open those ports so client SDK can call the REST APIs.
+**NOTE:** Be sure to open this ports so client SDK can call the REST API.

 ## Requirements
 * bitcoind node